Saurabh-004/Saurabh-004/README.md

 - 🔭 Currently building end-to-end ML systems that actually get deployed, not just notebooks that die in `main.ipynb`
 - 🌱 Deep-diving into GRUs, NLP architectures, and text generation
 - 🎯 Actively looking for **AI/ML internships & entry-level roles**
-- 🎤 When I'm not training models: lead vocalist in an award-winning college band, 2x inter-college chess champion, and I sketch/dance/shoot photos on the side
 - ⚡ Fun fact: I'd rather ship a rough MVP today than a "perfect" one next month

 ---